-The Central Statistical Organisation brought out eight issues of the publication entitled "Compendium of Environment Statistics" for the years 1997, 1998, 1999, 2000, 2001, 2002, 2003 and 2007 presenting available data relating to environment of the country.
-Due to unavoidable circumstances, 2004 and 2005 issues were not brought out.
-Although, the present coverage information in the compendium may not be exhaustive with respect to entire domain of Environment, it does however provide a glimpse of the present scenario of the environmental degradation, its causes and the reasons for concern.
+The Central Statistics Office brought out ten issues of the publication entitled "Compendium of Environment Statistics" for the years 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2006, 2007, 2008-09 presenting available data relating to environment of the country.
+The present issue is eleventh in its series covering the data upto 2010. issues for the years 2004 & 2005 could not be brought out due to unavoidable circumstances.
+The tenth issue was a combined issue for 2008 2009. and Although, the present coverage information in the compendium may not be exhaustive with respect to entire domain of Environment, it does however provide a glimpse of the present scenario of the environmental degradation, its causes and the reasons for concern.
 It provides the necessary base to bring out the magnitude of the problem.
 The compendium consists of seven chapters.
 The first two chapters give a general introduction to environment, its degradation through different sources and their impact on human health and the development of environment statistics in India.
 The remaining five chapters are on Biodiversity, Atmosphere, Land/soil, Water and Human Settlements.
 Besides, statistical tables depicting environment data, suitable graphs and charts have also been added to make the publication more user friendly.